-Results from the pilot showed a significant increase in the Healthy Eating Index, a decrease in kcals per day and self-reported weight, changes in household food inventories, family meals from non-home sources (e.g. less eating out), and more.
+Results from the pilot showed a significant increase in the Healthy Eating Index, decreases in kcals per day and self-reported weight, improvements in household food inventories, fewer family meals from non-home sources (e.g. less eating out), and more.

-We finished testing the feasibility of our Healthy Homes/Healthy Families 2-1-1 intervention in 2017.
-One hundred participants were recruited and pre-screened by 2-1-1 community connection specialists.
-Emory staff then attempted to contact potential participants to confirm eligibility, obtain verbal consent, and complete one of two baseline interviews.
-Each participant received the 12-week intervention, delivered by trained health coaches.
-Similar to the original Healthy Homes/Healthy Families intervention, coaches promoted healthy eating by using two primary tools to guide families into creating healthier home environments: a Home Food Environment Profile and a menu of Healthy Actions.
-The Home Food Environment Profile is tailored to each home using baseline data, and the menu of Healthy Actions consist of strategies to make the home more supportive of healthy eating.
-Data were collected via two telephone 24-hr dietary recalls at baseline and again at four months, a home environment follow-up survey, and post-intervention qualitative interviews.
+Currently, four 2-1-1 United Way agencies, in Albany, Macon, Columbus, and Atlanta, are participating in a hybrid effectiveness-implementation trial funded by CDC.
+We have enrolled over 500 2-1-1 callers and are assessing the effectiveness of telephone delivery of the intervention.
+Participants are recruited and pre-screened by 2-1-1 community connection specialists.
+Potential participants are then contacted by the EPRC to confirm eligibility, obtain verbal consent, and complete baseline interviews.
+Those assigned to the intervention group receive the 12-week intervention, delivered by one of our trained health coaches.
+Similar to the original Healthy Homes/Healthy Families intervention, coaches promote healthy eating by using two primary tools to guide families into creating healthier home environments: a Home Food Environment Profile and a menu of Healthy Actions.
+The Home Food Environment Profile is customized based on baseline data, and the Healthy Actions menu consists of eight simple strategies to support healthy eating at home.
+We collect data through two telephone 24-hr dietary recalls at baseline and again at four and nine months, a home environment follow-up survey, and a qualitative interview after the intervention.

 This phase of the research will also involve a small grants program to identify effective scale-out partners and models for translation of Healthy Homes/Healthy Families.

 For a list of publications and to request sample materials from Healthy Homes/Healthy Families, click here.